mrwangyou/DBRL/doc/QuickStart_en.md

 --fdm=null --native-fdm=socket,in,60,,5550,udp --multiplay=out,10,127.0.0.1,5001 --multiplay=in,10,127.0.0.1,5000 --callsign=Test2
 ```

-If you want to run the reinforcement learning methods DBRL, please put this project in `JSBSim/`.
+If you want to run the reinforcement learning methods in `src/models/*.py`, please put this project in `JSBSim/`.

 ```
 JSBSim/